iltommi/qdb-documentation/source/primer.rst

 -----------------

 quasardb is a key / value store.
 It is fast and scalable, handles concurrent accesses very well and is designed to manage large amounts of data at high-frequency.
 One can label quasardb as a `NoSQL database <http://en.wikipedia.org/wiki/NoSQL>`_. quasardb is *limitless*.
-If your computer has got enough memory and enough disk space, quasardb can handle it.
+If your computer has enough memory and enough disk space to store it, quasardb can handle it.

 Where would you want to use quasardb?
 Here are a couple of use cases: